Dog Gear Updated June 27, 2026

 What stands out

-- Genuinely useful as the anchor of a dog’s safe-space corner in a new-baby house
+• Owners use it as the anchor of a dog’s safe-space corner in a new-baby house

-- Wash days are a production: long dry times and a shedding fur fabric
+• The most common complaint is wash day: long dry times and a shedding fur fabric

 Questions families actually ask